goualard-f/MicroFloatingPoints.jl/docs/src/guided-tour.md

 The type `MuFP` is so small that we can easily perform exhaustive searches with it.
 For example, we can display graphically whether the sum of any two finite `MuFP` floats needs to be rounded or not, using the [`inexact()`](@ref) and [`reset_inexact()`](@ref) methods to, respectively, test whether the preceding computation needed rounding and to reset the global *inexact flag[^1]:*

-[^1]: Though there is an *inexact flag*, there is no global variable storing the corresponding state.
+[^1]: More accurately, the *inexact flag* is local to each spawned [task](https://docs.julialang.org/en/v1/base/parallel/).
+That variable is not shared among tasks.

 ```@setup exhaustive-rounding
 using MicroFloatingPoints, PyPlot